 I get a lot of questions from people on how or what are the indispensable items I should put their packing list for a trip to Costa Rica.
+After traveling to Costa Rica for over 20 years you should have a lot of confidence with this Costa Rica travel packing guide.

 I generally say that a good goal for say a 2 week trip to Costa Rica (or anything less) is to only take luggage that you can take with you on the plane.
 Another words a carry-on and a backpack.